skymethod/livewire-web/content/posts/libsyn-stats-visualized.md

 Special thanks goes out to [Nathan Gathright](https://twitter.com/NathanG), who gave us the idea of relistening to all of these episodes in the first place.

 ---
+*Updated 2024-10-08, with latest median and mean data as of [Episode 278](https://thefeed.libsyn.com/278-exploring-chartables-shutdown-plus-backups-and-content-banking-for-podcasters).*

 *Updated 2024-09-24, with latest country and user agent data as of [Episode 277](https://thefeed.libsyn.com/277-iphone-16-ios-18-apple-intelligence-for-podcasting-and-podcast-app-updates).*

 *Updated 2024-09-10, with latest median and mean data as of [Episode 276](https://thefeed.libsyn.com/276-not-those-podcast-challenges-and-the-kelsey-brothers-100-million-podcast-deal).*